COYNE SENDS NORTHEASTERN PAST DARTMOUTH IN OVERTIME, 3-2

-Sophomore forward Kendall Coyne scored two goals for the Huskies
+Sophomore forward Kendall Coyne nets two goals - including game-winner - for Huskies

 BOSTON - Kendall Coyne's goal with 2:52 left in overtime sent the No. 10/10 Northeastern women's ice hockey team (10-5-2) into the holiday break with a thrilling 3-2 victory against Dartmouth (4-4-2) in a back-and-forth bout on Wednesday night at Matthews Arena.

 Coyne finished the night with two goals, her fifth multi-goal game of the season, and Colleen Murphy also scored for the Huskies.
 Sophomore netminder Chloe Desjardins made 26 saves in goal while her counterpart, Lindsay Holdcroft, had 26 stops for the Big Green.

 On the game-winning play, Paige Savage knocked a clearing attempt out of the air and onto the stick of Coyne, who then sped down the right side of the ice before flinging a backhand through the pads of Holdcroft for her fourth game-winner of the season.

 Northeastern outshot the Big Green 29-28 in the game and won 31-of-56 draws.
 Dartmouth converted on one of its four power play chances while the Huskies were held to a 0-of-5 showing.